 Anohana: The Flower We Saw That Day

 Jinta Yadomi lived a peaceful life, spending his days away from school and playing video games at home instead.
 Then, one hot summer day, the childhood friend appeared and pestered him until she got her forgotten wish granted!
-He paid her no mind and ignored her like usual; after all, she died years ago.
+He paid her no mind and ignored her like usual; after all, she lost his life years ago.

 At first, Jinta thinks it’s just a hallucination due to summer heat but soon discovers that what he saw really was her spirit.
-His childhood friends all grow apart after she dies–but are drawn together once more as they try to lay her soul to rest.
+His childhood friends all grow apart after she loses his life–but are drawn together once more as they try to lay her soul to rest.

 Tomoya Okazaki is a delinquent who finds life dull and believes he’ll never amount to anything but has just found something worth doing with his friend Youhei Sunohara: skipping school.

 One day while walking to school, Tomoya passes a young girl muttering quietly to herself.
 Without warning, she exclaims “Anpan!” (a popular Japanese food), which catches his attention.
 He soon discovers the girl’s name is Nagisa Furukawa.
 She exclaims things like this to motivate her self-confidence.
 She claims they are now friends, but Tomoya ignores her.

 Tomoya finds himself noticing Nagisa more and more as the days go by.
 Eventually, he concedes, he befriends her to get closer to this person that has captured his attention.
 He learns she is held back a year due to illness and wants nothing less than reviving the school’s drama club.
 Tomoya helps her out because he didn’t have anything better to do.